ravina029/practicegit/README.md

-## practicing the git and github commands
+## practicing the git and github commands.